Henri Le Floch: Biography

 In the fall of 1918, reflecting views widely held in France, an anonymous French author, likely Louis Canet, a young government bureaucrat, published a detailed indictment of Pope Benedict XV's role in the world war.
 He charged Benedict with playing a political role under the cover of the Church's spiritual mission and favoring a victory by Germany and its allies.
 The Holy See's Secretary of State Cardinal Pietro Gasparri tasked Le Floch with writing a detailed rebuttal, which appeared in Le Correspondant on 10 March 1919 under the title "The politics of Benedict XV".
 The Vatican supported its wide distribution and it was republished as a book.
 This raised Le Floch's profile and made him political enemies.
 In 1921, Canet opposed awarding the Legion of Honor to Le Floch, writing that he was "not a loyal citizen", that "grouped around him were all those who oppose the establishment of an honorable modus vivendi between the Holy See and France".

 In 1925, during heated legislative debates on funding the French diplomatic mission to the Holy See, Édouard Herriot, president of the council of ministers, repeatedly denounced the French Seminary for its harmful influence on the French clergy, calling it a place where "political doctrines in direct contradiction of the principles and laws of the [French] Republic flourish".
 Others named Le Floch in connection with the suppression of books, decried the Seminary's influence on the selection of bishops and charged it was responsible for the adoption of the Roman collar in place of the French clergy's traditional clerical bands or rabat.
 Herriot and others referenced specific statements made in classes at the Seminary.

 In 1927, Pope Pius XI asked him to resign.
-The ostensible rationale was the fact that his political views, especially his support for the right-wing political group Action Française and its founder Charles Maurras, were at odds with the Vatican's attempt at rapprochement with the French government.
+The ostensible rationale was that his political views, especially his support for the right-wing political group Action Française and its founder Charles Maurras, were at odds with the Vatican's attempt at rapprochement with the French government.
 French government officials had also sought his removal and unsympathetic clerics both in France and Rome sought his removal.
 French Cardinal Louis Billot, an ideological ally of Le Floch, resigned from the College of Cardinals in September 1927 because he could not support the pope's position on Action Française.

 In December 1927, Le Floch drew a distinction between the role of clerics and political activists.
 He wrote that he and Billot "fought against liberalism, secularism, the principles of the revolution, from the doctrinal point of view.
 Now it so happened that the Action Française was fighting against the same plagues, but on the political plane."

 Le Floch resigned and returned to France.
 He lived first in his order's seminary at Orly and later in a chateau in the south of France.
 His students published a large volume of essays in 1937 to mark the fiftieth anniversary of his ordination.
 In 1939 he visited Rome and met privately with Pope Pius XII.